Supervisor/supervisor/docs/configuration.rst

   account before doing any meaningful processing.
 The user can only be switched if :program:`supervisord` is started as the root user.
-  If :program:`supervisord` can't switch users, it will still continue but will write log message at the ``critical`` level saying that it can't drop privileges.
+  If :program:`supervisord` can't switch users, it will still continue but will write a log message at the ``critical`` level saying that it can't drop privileges.

   *Default*: do not switch users